tnwei/exposure-to-code/NOTES.md

 ## Requirements

 + To run code in the course contents, refer to `environment.yml`.
-+ To build docs: `conda install sphinx=3.2.1`, and use the Makefile in this repo.
++ To build docs: `conda install sphinx=3.2.1`, as well as run `pip install git+https://github.com/sphinx-contrib/video`.
+Use the Makefile in this repo to generate docs in the `docs/` folder.
 + To lint RestructuredText: `conda install restructuredtext_lint`, and use the `rst-lint` CLI utility.

 ## RST syntax quirks
 + Use "::" right after another line, then open a newline and indent one tab to insert a code chunk.
 The code chunk must be preceded by a blank line, then followed by a blank line.